 Let’s update your browser so you can enjoy a faster, more secure site experience.

+So, what exactly does it take to qualify for a dual-eligible health plan?
 If you can answer “yes” to all of the questions below, chances are you can get a dual-eligible health plan.
-These plans are also known as dual special needs plans.
+These plans are also known as Dual Special Needs Plans.
 (Find out more about dual-eligible health plans.)

 The Medicaid health care program for your state is managed by your state government.
 The rules to qualify for Medicaid depend on your state.
 Do you get financial help such as supplemental security income (SSI)?
 If you have low income, you may qualify for Medicaid.